Skip to content

 Image credit: myoffroadradio.com

-Stand completely clear of winch lines under load
+Stand completely clear of winch lines while under load

 Don’t stand next to your winch.
 Don’t stand over the winch line (yep, people do it).
 Don’t stand in front of either end of the line.
 In the event of a snap, you won’t want to be anywhere in the potential path of a breaking rope/cable.